thunder/docker-thunder-performance/README.md

 You should cleanup Thunder project before packaging it to docker image.
 You can do following steps:

 - remove dev dependencies `composer install --no-dev`
-- remove all files form `sites/default/files` directory `rm -rf docroot/sites/default/files/*`
+- remove all files form `sites/default/files` directory `rm --recursive --force docroot/sites/default/files/*`
-- remove `.git` directories `find . -type d -name ".git" | xargs rm -rf` (build script will do this automatically)
+- remove `.git` directories `find . -type d -name ".git" | xargs rm --recursive --force` (build script will do this automatically)

 After that, you can use `build.sh` script to package that project into docker image